Thank you to Felicia and Wesley for contributing a guest post on Mexican Street Food to Etramping

 Food Stands 101

 Foods are usually served on plates that are sometimes wrapped in a thin, clear plastic layer so that dishes don’t have to be washed.
 You’ll find an assortment of fresh toppings, limes and homemade salsas at food stands too.
-But be sure to ask which are picante (spicy) because colour doesn’t always determine spiciness.
+But be sure to ask which are picante (spicy) because color doesn’t always determine spiciness.

 In Mexico, street food stands are busiest either in the morning or later in the evening since locals eat a big sit-down meal around mid-afternoon.